 Ryan did a few years of cross-country biking before discovering his true passion – Downhill racing.
-Ryan was a dedicated racer on the Ontario Cup Downhill circuit from 2006 to 2009 and always took the time to give back to the cycling community.
+Ryan was a dedicated racer on the Ontario Cup Downhill circuit from 2006-2009 and always took the time to give back to the cycling community.

 Sadly, Ryan passed away suddenly on November 2nd, 2021.

-The Griffin Family wishes to honour both Ryan’s passion for cycling as well as his incredible dedication and generosity to the cycling community, through the implementation of this award.
+The Griffin Family wish to honour both Ryan’s passion for cycling as well as his incredible dedication and generosity to the cycling community, through the implementation of this award.

 To be eligible for nomination the following criteria must be met: